julianamm/vh-os-packages/README.md

 4 - Don't forget to cover the [LOADING, ERROR and SUCCESS] states

+5 - We want to see your tests!!!

 # How to contribute:

 * Create a [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) on Github